sid88in/serverless-appsync-plugin/README.md

         name: # data source name
         description: 'Lambda DataSource'
         config:
+          functionName: graphql # The function name in your serverless.yml.
+Ignored if lambdaFunctionArn is provided.
           lambdaFunctionArn: { Fn::GetAtt: [GraphqlLambdaFunction, Arn] } # Where GraphqlLambdaFunction is the lambda function cloudformation resource created by serverless for the serverless function named graphql
           serviceRoleArn: { Fn::GetAtt: [AppSyncLambdaServiceRole, Arn] } # Where AppSyncLambdaServiceRole is an IAM role defined in Resources
           iamRoleStatements: # custom IAM Role statements for this DataSource.
 Ignored if `serviceRoleArn` is present.
 Auto-generated if both `serviceRoleArn` and `iamRoleStatements` are omitted